 - Locate the admin leader for whom you'd like to add a caseload and then click the + Add button to the right of their name.

 - This will open up a drop-down menu with the names of any Tags already assigned to staff.
 Adding a tag to the Caseload of an admin will mean that their dashboard is filtered to viewing staff with that tag.
-Admins can have more than one tag assigned as their caseload.
+Admins can have more than one tag assigned to their caseload.

 - This drop-down menu also has the option to 'Create a new Caseload Tag', which can then be applied to the staff they support under the Tags column.